Last updated on March 11, 2019

 The part that makes them understand language, is the natural language processing (NLP).
 NLP is part of machine learning and artificial intelligence.
 We don’t want to go into too much technical detail here, but basically NLP consists of three concepts : intent, entity and utterance.

-Intents and entities help structure the chatbot, while utterance allows to train and improve the chatbot.
-Essentially, machine learning chatbots get cleverer the more they are interacted with.
+Intents and entities help structure the AI agent, while utterance allows to train and improve it.
+Essentially, machine learning bots get cleverer the more they are interacted with.

 Obviously the amount of work behind the scenes is much greater.

 Chatbots are certainly not something to be feared, but rather something we should embrace for enhancing our user experience for various processes .